Roth IRAs: What They Are and How They Work

 Profit and prosper with the best of expert advice - straight to your e-mail.

-The IRS wants you to avoid spending Roth IRA funds for non-retirement purposes and has set up a number of barriers to easy withdrawal.
+The IRS wants you to avoid spending Roth IRA funds for non-retirement purposes and has set up several barriers for withdrawals.
 So, before making a withdrawal from your Roth IRA, review the rules to avoid penalties and taxes.

 Contribution withdrawals.
-One of the biggest advantages of Roth IRAs over traditional IRAS?
-You can withdraw from the contributions you made to your Roth IRA at any time without taxes or penalties.
-But before you go raiding your Roth IRA, be very careul.
+One of the biggest advantages of Roth IRAs over traditional IRAs is that you can withdraw from the contributions you made to your Roth IRA at any time without taxes or penalties.
+But before you raid your Roth IRA, be very careful.
 Ensure you understand exactly how much you have contributed versus what you have earned in the account to avoid taxes and penalties.

 Earnings withdrawals.
 You may have to pay taxes and penalties if you withdraw from the money you earned in your Roth IRA.
 You can generally withdraw earnings from a Roth IRA without penalty if you meet certain conditions.
 These are called qualified withdrawals.
 However, you will face a 10% early withdrawal penalty and sometimes taxes for violating these conditions.